frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_cancelled_irn.png">

+## 3. E-Way bill

-### Generating E Way Bill
+### 3.1 Generating E-Way Bill

-E Way Bill can also be generated along with IRN if **Transporter Info** is provided.
+E-Way Bill can also be generated along with IRN if **Transporter Info** is provided.
 You can find the Transporter Info section in the bottom part of the invoice.
-You must select **Transporter**, **Mode of Transport**, and **Distance** to generate E Way Bill.
+You must select **Transporter**, **Mode of Transport**, and **Distance** to generate E-Way Bill.
 You can also generate E Way Bill after generating IRN and submitting the invoice.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_gen_ewaybill_button.png">

+You will see a popup with relevant info before submitting:
 <img class="screenshot" src="/docs/assets/img/regional/india/einv_gen_ewaybill_dialog.png">

-### Cancelling E Way Bill
+### 3.2 Cancelling-E Way Bill

 The process is similar to the cancellation of IRN.
-Click on Cancel E Way Bill and then enter reason and remarks for cancellation.
+Click on Cancel E-Way Bill and then enter reason and remarks for cancellation.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_cancel_ewaybill_button.png">

+The cancelled E-Way bill will look like this:
 <img class="screenshot" src="/docs/assets/img/regional/india/einv_cancelled_ewaybill.png">